pounce-lang/js-core/README.md

 # Pounce-lang/core
+Pounce is a small concatenative language that runs in Javascript.
-The core of the pounce language is a parser, interpreter and a core dictionary of pounce words.
+The core of the language includes a parser called "pinna" and an interpreter called "purr".
+A core dictionary of Pounce words is included, but can be overridden with a custom, perhaps more efficient, dictionary of words.

 ## about this repo